SimCon logo

 Tracing Execution

-FPT instruments selected components of the code to capture all left-hand-side scalar quantities to file.
-Please click here for an example program which models a cannon ball with square-law drag.
+FPT instruments the program code, or selected components of the code, to capture all left-hand-side scalar quantities to file.
+For example, click here for an program which models a cannon ball with square-law drag.

 This code is modified by FPT to capture the outputs of every statement.
 Click here for the modified code.

 The routine trace_start_sub_program logs the start of a program, subroutine or function.
-The FPT library routines trace_r4_data , trace_i4_data etc. write the left-hand-side data to file.
+The FPT library routines trace_r4_data, trace_i4_data etc. write the left-hand-side quantities to file.
 These routines are self-initialising - the log file is created on the first call if it does not already exist.

 The output shows entries to sub-programs, and the left-hand-side quantities, written one to each line.
 Click here to see the trace output.
 The main loop, starting with the copy of hddot to p_hddot and ending with the computation of the new value of x can clearly be seen.

-If a program reads or generates bad data, it is usually possible to trace back to the cause of the problem.
-The output files can become very large, so we recommend that only a small sub-set of the files in a large program should be instrumented in this way.
+Note that the trace output files can become very large, so we recommend that only a small sub-set of the files in a large program should be instrumented.

 Relative Debugging - Removing Numerical Drift